← All Neighbourhood Guides

 How does Markland Wood compare to Humber Valley Village or The Kingsway?

 Markland Wood is comparable to Humber Valley Village in price and character, but offers more golf course adjacency and generally more competitive pricing for lot size.
 Humber Valley Village benefits from the Humber River ravine and a slightly more refined address.
-The Kingsway is a step up in prestige and price ($2M to $5M+), with a walkable village retail strip and closer proximity to the Line 1 subway.
+The Kingsway is a step up in prestige and price ($2M to $5M+), with a walkable village retail strip and closer proximity to the Line 2 subway (Royal York Station).
 Markland Wood's main advantage relative to both is the combination of golf course setting and more accessible pricing within the Etobicoke prestige tier.

 Is Markland Wood walkable?

 No. Markland Wood is a car-dependent neighbourhood.
 Most daily errands require driving.
-Bloor Street West to the south and Burnhamthorpe Road to the north provide basic retail and grocery access, but neither functions as a walkable village centre.
+Bloor Street West and Burnhamthorpe Road provide basic retail and grocery access, but neither functions as a walkable village centre.
 A Walk Score in the low-to-mid 30s is typical for interior streets.
 Buyers moving from urban Toronto neighbourhoods should budget for at least one vehicle.
 See our guide to buying in Toronto for more on evaluating neighbourhoods by lifestyle fit.

 Are there condos in Markland Wood, Toronto?